 As a parent of a dog with allergies, I understand the struggle of finding hypoallergenic treats and foods that my dog, Ginger, can eat.

 If you’ve ever read the ingredients on the typical dog treat bag, you would be shocked.
-I found that chicken by-products or chicken meal is in just about every dog food and treat.
+I found that chicken by-products or chicken meal are in just about every dog food and treat.

-Anytime we are at the pet store, we search for any new treats to see if our dog Ginger can have them.
+Whenever we visit the pet store, we look for new treats to see if our dog, Ginger, can have them.
 Reading labels has become part of my job as a dog mom.

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link I will receive a small commission, but it won’t cost you a penny more).
 Click here to read my full disclosure policy.